-A. The most likely explanation is that when you saved them, they were saved as having been completed in the default semester.
-Currently that is Fall 2014.
-To assign the article to the correct semester of completion, go to My Data>Standard Input Forms>Activity Input Form and click on Research, Scholarly and other Creative Activities.
-Your imported list should be there.
+A. The most likely explanation is that when you saved them, they were saved as having been completed in the default semester (whichever semester we are currently in).
+To assign the article to the correct semester of completion, go to the Activities link from the left side menu, and scroll to Research, Scholarly and other Creative Activities.
+Items from your imported list should be there (click "View All" if the list is truncated).
 Click the pencil edit link next to a publication.
 This will bring up a dialog box for the specific citation.
 Reassign the semester and year of completion, click save and return.
 It will ask you again; click return again.
 You may also want to scroll down and complete the box labeled “Intellectual Contributions: Review type.”
 Select from the drop down menu.
 If you don’t do this step, each citation that you edit will default to read “not reviewed.”
 That column is empty when you upload your citations through BibTex.

-Q. I input all of my activities, but when I click submit, I get an error message saying that one or more courses that I taught need classification.
+Q. I input all of my activities, but when I click submit, I get an error message saying that one or more courses that I taught need to be "classified."
 What does this mean?

-A. In the courses taught section of your AAR, there is a column at the far right labeled “Classify.”
-Clicking on the blue hyperlink next to each listed course opens up a box with seven questions, two of which are highlighted in red as mandatory.
-You must answer at least these two required classification questions for every course in order for the Faculty 180 system to consider your courses taught input complete.
+A. In the courses taught section of your AAR, there is a column at the far right with the heading “Classify.”
+Clicking on the blue hyperlink next to each listed course opens up a box with seven questions, one of which is highlighted in bold text as mandatory.
+You must answer at least this one required classification question for every course in order for the Faculty 180 system to consider your courses taught input complete.